Eczema & Dermatitis Treatment

 - Phototherapy – this is used to treat mild to moderate eczema cases and involves exposure of the affected areas to ultraviolet A or B waves.

-So, if you’re fed of suffering, fill in our consultation request from below today and one of our expert team will be happy to sit down and discuss the perfect treatment plan to suit your needs.
+So, if you’re fed up with suffering, fill in our consultation request form on the right or underneath this article today and one of our expert team will be happy to sit down and discuss the perfect treatment plan to suit your needs.

 It depends on the type of eczema but Atopic dermatitis, the most common, tends to be chronic (lasts a long time).
 80% of people who have atopic dermatitis also have hay fever or asthma.

 Though for some sufferers, eczema flare ups happen only occasionally and disappear for a period.
 Some people go years without experiencing another episode.

 As no cure has been discovered for people with eczema, it falls into the chronic category.

 Can you develop eczema?

 Yes, adults can develop eczema even if they never experienced a flare-up as a young child.